-In this paper we propose a new indexing scheme capable of efficient retrieval of sequences of sets based on non-contiguous subsequence containment and similarity.
+Several indexing schemes have been proposed so far, most notably for time series and sequences of atomic values.
+Alas, no proposals are given for indexing of sequences of sets.
+The original contribution of this paper is the proposal of a new indexing structure capable of efficient retrieval of sequences of sets based on non-contiguous subsequence containment and similarity.
 We present the physical structure of the index and we develop algorithms for query processing based on subsequence matching and subsequence similarity.
+In addition, we present a novel algorithm for subsequence matching with tolerance thresholds on subsequence similarity.